-Camp Fury was created in 2009, for girls aged 14-18, in partnership with Tubac Fire District Chief Cheryl Horvath and Retired Tucson Fire Assistant Chief Laura Baker.
+Camp Fury was created in 2009, for girls aged 14-18, in partnership with Retired Tubac Fire District Chief Cheryl Horvath and Retired Tucson Fire Assistant Chief Laura Baker.
 It was created in Southern Arizona and has become a model for other Girl Scout Councils across the country to replicate.

-Tubac Fire District Chief Cheryl Horvath stated, "This program focuses on encouraging young women and girls to consider public safety as a career option, and it is important that we continue our commitment to this effort.
+"This program focuses on encouraging young women and girls to consider public safety as a career option, and it is important that we continue our commitment to this effort.
 Camp Fury is a fun way to learn about these careers as the girls will be challenged each day with learning new skills in a team environment.
-Chief Baker and I are both so appreciative of the support of the Girl Scouts of Southern Arizona with Camp Fury."
+Chief Baker and I are both so appreciative of the support of the Girl Scouts of Southern Arizona with Camp Fury," said Horvath.